niqbal996/document_classifier/README.md

 chmod +x docker_commands.sh
 ./docker_commands.sh
 ```
-This script will build and launch your docker containers.
+This script will build and launch your docker microservices containers.

 # Usage